What Is Narcissistic Love Bombing?

 4. Genuine love

 In general, new love can be overwhelming.
-Brain-imaging research shows that falling love affects the brain in the same way cocaine does.
+Brain-imaging research shows that falling in love affects the brain in a similar way cocaine does.
 It can trigger a flood of neurochemicals that produce a sense of euphoria.
-At the same time, it activates areas of the brain that lead to intense focus and obsessive thoughts about a new love interest.

 On the flip side, new love can reduce activity in brain networks involved in judgment and negativity.
 The neural systems responsible for critical assessments basically shut down.
 It’s as if the brain is driving us to fall in love and stay in love.